SUPPLIED BY: JonnyGURU.com

 |Progressive Load Tests|

 That elsewhere happened to be at the 3.3V output.
 Test five showed no major problems.
 All voltages were stable, and I was looking forward to telling you that this unit was rated too conservatively.
 Then, the crossloads started.
 Test CL1 went fine, again telling me that this unit was designed for old 5V based hardware.
 But test CL2?
 Now, I had a problem in addition to all voltages being out of spec.
 In that test, the 3.3V rail started creeping upwards.
 Slowly but surely, it climbed higher and higher, ending up at a staggering 3.562V with no sign of stopping there.
 Given the way things were heading, I have very little doubt that the unit was getting ready to blow the 3.3V output parts, throwing the unit into protective shutdown (or perhaps even outright exploding) until said parts were replaced.
-The only reason it didn’t do that is because the full ten minutes of the test passed and I shut it down manually.
+The only reason it didn’t do that is that the full ten minutes of the test passed and I shut it down manually.

 Of course, this means we have even worse results for voltage regulation.
 7.48% on the 3.3V rail, 11.80% on the 5V, and 9.50% on the 12V.
 The average is 9.59%, or about double the ATX spec.
 All because these old group designs were never meant to be good at handling things modern systems throw at them.